GuildOfCalamity/DesktopClock/README.md

 ## 📝 v1.0.0.0 - July 2024
 * Initial commit.
+* Over 250 clock faces to choose from!

 ## 🎛️ Usage
 * Right-click to change the clockface asset.
 This will create a selection window with an `ItemsRepeater`.